minprog/cs50x-1718-1819/problems/hangman/hangman.md

 The first thing to implement is a class called `Lexicon`, which has the responsibility of managing the full word list and extracting words of a given length.
 It can be loaded once and asked for words whenever a new game is started.

-This Lexicon looks quite a bit like the `Dictionary` class from lecture.
+This Lexicon looks quite a bit like the `Dictionary` class from [lecture 6](/lectures/lecture-6).
 Its core functionality is a little bit different:

 - it does not need `size` and `unload`, the latter because it is not needed in Python
 - it does not need to `check` words, but it *does* need to provide words with a certain length